jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 ```

 This reduces the amount of allocations managed by the GC by 60% while slightly improving the runtime performance as well.
-If you are wondering how we reduced the total memory usage by 60 bytes, while the arrays are only allocating 12 bytes in total
+If you are wondering why the total memory usage is reduced by 64 bytes, while the arrays are only allocating 12 bytes in total (`int` is 4 bytes, and `long` is 8 bytes),
 it is because an array is an object, and objects have some overhead associated with them.

-Namely, the object header, the method table pointer, and the length of the array.
+Each array has an object header, a method table pointer, and the length variable.
 These are all the size of a pointer.
 Since the benchmarks are run in a x64 environment, the pointer size is 8 bytes.
 Thus each array carries an overhead of 3 &times; 8 = 24 bytes.
-This totals up to 60 bytes (24 + 8 + 24 + 4)
+This totals up to 60 bytes (24 + 8 + 24 + 4).

-This leaves 4 bytes unaccounted for, which is because the .NET runtime tries to align memory when allocating, so at a minimum it will allocate an array no smaller the native pointer size (4 bytes on 32 bit, and 8 bytes on 64 bit).
+This leaves 4 bytes unaccounted for.
+This is because the .NET runtime tries to align memory when allocating, so at a minimum it will allocate an array no smaller than the native pointer size (4 bytes on 32 bit, and 8 bytes on 64 bit).

 {{% table %}}
 |                  Method |     Mean |     Error |    StdDev | Ratio |  Gen 0 | Gen 1 | Gen 2 | Allocated |